hansj66/Gotterdammerung-II/README.md

 # Götterdämmerung II 3D-printer
 ===============================

+This design is made available under the under the Creative Commons Attribution-ShareAlike CC BY-SA license (https://creativecommons.org/licenses/by-sa/4.0/)

 This is the second iteration of the Götterdämmerung.
-The following improvements have been made
+The following improvements have been made:
-- Core XY layout.
+- Core XY'ish layout.
 - Dual 24V power.
 - Improved Z stage.
 - Geared stepper extruder, using M2 type filament drive.